I can't connect to my Instance via SSH

 You must upload the content of the public part of the SSH key pair to the Scaleway console.
 The public key information is transferred to your Instance during the boot process.
 You can then connect and authenticate from your local machine (where the private key is) to the remote Instance (where the public key is).

 - Paste the content of the public key (which you copied in the previous step) into the pop-up box, and optionally add a description.
-Then click Add a SSH key.
+Then click Add SSH key.

 - Reboot your Instance or run